Solar Reflected Dark Matter under the Influence of a Dark Magnetic Field: Direct Detection

 in this bin.
 For large samples, this ratio follows a $\chi^2(10)$ distribution.
 If $-2\ln\lambda>18.307$, we reject the DM hypothesis with 95\% confidence, excluding the parameter point.
-The final constraints on DM millicharge $Q_{\text{eff}}=\kappa e_D/e$ are shown in the right graph of fig.~\ref{fig:scanplot}.
+The final constraints on the DM millicharge $Q_{\text{eff}}=\kappa e_D/e$ are shown in the right graph of Fig.~\ref{fig:scanplot}.

-The CDEX experiment uses single-crystal semiconducting germanium as target material, where the event rate is the sum of Bragg scattering of inner-shell tightly bound electrons and valence shell scattering of crystal Bloch state electrons.
-The calculation of form factors follows the method in \cite{An:2025cik}.
-Inner-shell scattering is similar to the xenon case and uses atomic ionization form factors $|f_{nl}(p_e,q)|^2$ derived from atomic orbitals in \cite{Bunge1993RHF}.
-As germanium is a crystal with lined-up lattice structure, interference between the scatterings on each atom causes coherent Bragg scatterings with discrete momentum transfers~\cite{An:2025cik}.
-This is crucial for $m_\chi\lesssim 0.05$ MeV, and the small mass part of the constraint line from~\cite{CDEX:2023wfz} is corrected in the calculation of this paper.
-Valence electron form factors use Bloch wave functions computed with \texttt{Quantum ESPRESSO}~\cite{Giannozzi2017AdvancedCF} and lattice parameters from \cite{germanium,Hom1975AccurateLC}.
+The CDEX experiment uses single-crystal semiconducting germanium as the target material, where the event rate is the sum of Bragg scattering of inner-shell tightly bound electrons and valence shell scattering of crystal Bloch state electrons.
+The calculations of the form factors follow the method in Ref.~\cite{An:2025cik}.
+Inner-shell scattering is similar to the xenon case and uses atomic ionization form factors $|f_{nl}(p_e,q)|^2$ derived from atomic orbitals in Ref.~\cite{Bunge1993RHF}.
+As germanium is a crystal with a lined-up lattice structure, interference between the scatterings on each atom causes coherent Bragg scatterings with discrete momentum transfers~\cite{An:2025cik}.
+This is crucial for $m_\chi\lesssim 0.05$ MeV, and the small-mass part of the constraint line from Ref.~\cite{CDEX:2023wfz} is corrected in the calculation of this paper.
+Valence electron form factors use Bloch wave functions computed with \texttt{Quantum ESPRESSO}~\cite{Giannozzi2017AdvancedCF} and lattice parameters from Ref.~\cite{germanium}.

-With CDEX-10 signal and background data from \cite{CDEX:2018lau}, we integrate event rates between the threshold 160 eV and 260 eV:
+With CDEX-10 signal and background data from Ref.~\cite{CDEX:2018lau}, we integrate event rates between the threshold 160 eV and 260 eV:

-With measured counts represented by $S$ and background by $B$, we can analyze the constraints by treating $S$ as a Poisson random variable with expectation $\mu=N+B$ and variance $\sigma^2=N+B$.
+With measured counts represented by $S$ and background by $B$, we can analyze constraints by treating $S$ as a Poisson random variable with expectation $\mu=N+B$ and variance $\sigma^2=N+B$.
 For $N+B\gg 1$, we can also approximate it by a Gaussian random variable with the same parameters.
-The logarithmic likelihood ratio is constructed as:
+The logarithmic likelihood ratio is constructed as follows:

 This statistic approximates a $\chi^2(1)$-distributed random variable for large samples.
-We reject the DM model with confidence level 95\% if $-2\ln\lambda>3.841$.
-Finally, the constraints on DM millicharge are shown in the left graph in fig.~\ref{fig:scanplot}.
+We reject the DM model with a confidence level of 95\% if $-2\ln\lambda>3.841$.
+Finally, the constraints on DM millicharge are shown in the left graph in Fig.~\ref{fig:scanplot}.